consentsam/ai-marketing-bot/README.md

 3. Follow the on-screen instructions to:
     * Select the active YieldFi account persona (e.g., Official, Intern).
     * Choose an interaction type:
         * **Generate Tweet Reply**: Input a tweet URL or content to reply to and provide context about the target account.
+Optionally check "Generate Poster Image" to create a visual for your reply.
         * **Create New Tweet by Category**: Select a category (e.g., Announcement, Product Update), enter a topic, and generate a tailored new tweet.
+Optionally check "Generate Poster Image" to include a visual with your tweet.

 For detailed usage instructions, see [Usage Guide](docs/usage.md).